kabachook/k8s-security/README.md

 - No auth logging set up
 - No pods interconnection policies
-- No run as non-root container enforcment
+- No run as non-root container enforcement
 - No egress traffic restriction to `kube-system` namespace
-- ServiceAccout tokens still present on pods (`automountServiceAccountToken:false`)
+- ServiceAccount tokens still present on pods (`automountServiceAccountToken:false`)
 - No automatic certificate rotation

 ---